-As a professor in the First Year Writing Program at Boston College, Fisher College, and Massachusetts Bay Community College, Cynthia worked closely with college students to guide them in developing their narrative writing.
+As a professor in the First Year Writing Program at Boston College, Cynthia worked with students on the compilation of semester-long writing portfolios and the creation of class anthologies of student writing.
+As a professor at Fisher College, and Massachusetts Bay Community College, Cynthia worked closely with college students to guide them in developing their narrative writing.
 Facilitating communities of strong college writers led naturally to Cynthia’s career of bringing college-level writing skills to the high school environment.

 Nothing excites her more than helping students to uncover the story they are meant to tell.
-I specialize in helping students to create memorable scenes, perfect their paragraph pacing, and compose evocative imagery.
+She specializes in helping students to create memorable scenes and compose evocative imagery.

-Outside of work, she is active in working toward my MFA in Creative Writing from the Bluegrass Writers Studio.
-I love traveling and also wandering the back streets of my town of Hoboken, New Jersey.
-You can find me attending writing conferences in distant lands during my vacation time.
+Outside of work, she is active in working toward her MFA in Creative Writing from the Bluegrass Writers Studio.
+She loves traveling and also wandering the back streets of her town of Hoboken, New Jersey.
+She can be found attending writing conferences in distant lands during vacation time.

 - Master of Arts in English Literature from Boston College